Companies Offering COVID-19 Supplies, Technology and Services at No Cost

 GreenLight Medical is offering complimentary access to its suite of software products to enable hospitals to virtually manage their product request and value analysis processes for new medical technology introduction.
 Hospitals and health systems will be able to leverage GreenLight's medical device research database and product request workflow solution to accelerate the identification and acquisition of medical devices, product equivalents, FDA regulatory guidelines, Recall & MAUDE events, and clinical evidence research.
 Complimentary access is available thru June.
 Sign up for access.

 Moody's Analytics is offering AHA members complimentary access to a Know Your Supplier portal designed to help hospitals evaluate the credibility of new suppliers of medical equipment and PPE.
 Portal access is available to AHA members free of charge for the duration of the COVID-19 crisis.
 The portal checks vendors against an extensive global database of risk-relevant entities so hospitals can screen out those that have been publicly associated with illegal or disreputable activities.
 The tool also checks potential suppliers against a database of more than 20 million small and mid-sized firms across the US and Canada.
 This screen helps hospitals verify company information from a potential vendor before they enter the procurement process.
-Moody's Analytics is also providing a brief video tutorial that explains how to use the portal and interpret its data.
+Moody's Analytics is also providing a short overview video as well as a brief video tutorial that explains how to use the portal and interpret its data.

 National Recall Alert Center, in light of the current health care crisis, is making its entire recall alerting and management system available at no cost to any and all hospitals and ASC's that are not current members (nor were members for the past 6 months).
 This will be in effect for either 6 months or for whenever the crisis ends - whichever is longer.
 The service includes a supply shortage module.
 Call 888-537-8376 to be placed into the real-time system covering all hospital departments.